sphinx-labs/sphinx/docs/deployment-artifacts.md

 * **_format**: The format of the execution artifact.
 * **transactions**: This array includes each transaction response with its receipt, sorted in ascending order chronologically.
 For new Gnosis Safe deployments, the first transaction deploys the Safe, the second approves the deployment, and the rest execute the deployment.
 For existing Safes, the first transaction approves the deployment, and the rest execute the deployment.
 * **merkleRoot**: The Merkle root of the deployment.
-* **solcInputHashes**: The full list of Solidity compiler hashes used for the deployment.
 * **safeAddress**: The address of the Gnosis Safe.
 * **moduleAddress**: The address of the Sphinx Module.
 * **executorAddress**: The address of the executor.